Anhui-tqhuang/cookbook/aws/cluster-autoscaler/nodegroup-per-zone.md

 Question:

 - If i set the `minSize` of the zone-redundant nodeGroup to `3`, if each node gets created in different zones, these pods could get scheduled successfully, but could aws confirm that each node will be created in each zone?
-Moreover if i have two applications, could i set the `minSize` to `6` directly and they are distributed equally to each zone:
+Moreover if i have two applications, could i set the `minSize` to `6` directly and they are distributed equally to each zone like the following topology:
     - us-west-2a: 2 nodes on the nodeGroup aws-tests-biganimal
     - us-west-2b: 2 nodes on the nodeGroup aws-tests-biganimal
     - us-west-2c: 2 nodes on the nodeGroup aws-tests-biganimal